EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 When receiving an EDHOC + OSCORE request, the Server performs the following steps.

 1. Check the presence of the EDHOC option defined in {{signalling}}, to determine that the received request is an EDHOC + OSCORE request.
-If this is the case, the server continues with the steps defined below.
+If this is the case, the Server continues with the steps defined below.

 2. Extract CIPHERTEXT_3 from the payload of the EDHOC + OSCORE request, as the first CBOR byte string in the CBOR sequence.